 Minimum efficiency reporting value or MERV describes the effectiveness of an air filter.
 With metrics ranging from 1–16, you should pursue a top rating that indicates the filter will remove more contaminants and allergens from your air without restricting the airflow of your home comfort system.
 Ask us which MERV-rated filter will work best for your home.

-At Temp Air System Inc, we can help you understand the importance of indoor air quality and help you work on breathing the best air possible.
+At Temp Air System Inc., we can help you understand the importance of indoor air quality and help you work on breathing the best air possible.
 After all, the normal adult breathes about 11,000 liters of air each day.
-Give us a call at 800-630-0082 if you have any questions or concerns about your home comfort system or if you want to schedule an appointment with us.
+Give us a call if you have any questions or concerns about your home comfort system or if you want to schedule an appointment with us.